-The ship is named for the southern lights that can be seen in Antarctica and Tasmania.
+The Aurora Australis was named for the southern lights that can be seen in Antarctica and Tasmania.
 An aurora is caused when solar winds in the upper atmosphere and the Earth's magnetic field interact together, resulting in rainbow colours in the night sky.
 In the southern hemisphere, it is called the aurora australis.
 'Nuyina' which means 'southern lights' in palawa kani, the language of Tasmanian Aborigines, continues this tradition.

 - Research Survey Vessel (RSV)

 - Lloyds Register Ice Class 1A Super icebreaker

 - overall breadth: 20.35 metres